My Disability Story

 I expected my life choices to help me.
 I thought going to school and becoming a software engineer would be an extreme advantage to me.
 I foolishly thought, “ok, well, even if I can’t walk, I can still use my mind.
 I work with my brain, so I should be OK!”
 I had no idea the way that MS could and would impact my cognitive abilities.
 I didn’t realize just how much of an effect that fatigue could have either.
 Bottom line, even as someone who should have known better, I still was unprepared for what the disease would do to me.

-Cognitive symptoms got much worse
+My cognitive symptoms got much worse

 My cognitive issues were what really started getting to me.
 When I look back, I see that these problems started years before I would end up leaving the workforce.
 I was not as sharp, I was more forgetful, I was distracted much more easily.
 Things that were easy to blame on aging or stress.
 I thought, “oh, I’m not as young as I used to be, that’s all.”
 I was still good at what I did, more than enough to get by, but I knew I wasn’t the same.
 My brain was never as sharp or as fast.
 I felt like my head was in a cloud for long periods of time.
-Then, in the span of a couple months in my mid-30s, things suddenly got much worse.
+Then, in the span of a couple of months in my mid-30s, things suddenly got much worse.
 I’d get lost going to work, I’d have no idea what I was doing at times, or even where I was.
 Forget about being about to write complex computer code, I could barely handle basic everyday functions and taking care of myself.

 I finally went to my boss and explained what many people already seemed to know, that something was wrong.
 Next thing I knew, I was somehow at home and my parents were at my house taking me to see my MS specialist.
 So much at that time is a blur to me (so much of any time since is a blur).
 More MRIs and tests happened, and the next thing I knew, my doctor was trying to explain to me that it was probably time to go on disability.
 I of course thought he meant short term, I’d been on short term for a relapse before.
 That’s not what he meant though.
 These were consistent issues that were getting worse.
 To him, it appeared that I was slipping into Secondary-Progressive MS, a form of MS that doesn’t have the dramatic variation in symptoms.
 Instead, it’s a slow, steady progression of symptoms that may or may not have relapses.